Prolonged Labor and Cerebral Palsy

-Cerebral palsy is a neurological condition that’s usually caused during fetal development, during childbirth, or shortly after a baby is born.
-The condition largely affects movement and muscle tone, but can cause far-reaching complications, like vision or speech difficulties, that range from mild to severe depending on the individual.
+Cerebral palsy is a neurological condition that usually occurs during fetal development, during childbirth, or shortly after a baby is born.
+The condition largely affects movement and muscle tone, but can include far-reaching complications, like vision or speech difficulties, that range from mild to severe depending on the individual.

-The ultimate underlying cause of cerebral palsy is damage to the part of the brain that controls muscles and motor skills.
+Cerebral palsy is damage to the part of the brain that controls muscles and motor skills.
 There are many different things that can cause this brain damage, including oxygen deprivation or maternal infections.
 There are also risk factors and an important one is prolonged labor.
-When a woman has prolonged labor her baby is at a greater risk of suffering the damage that causes cerebral palsy.
+When a woman has prolonged labor her baby is at a greater risk of experiencing damage that causes cerebral palsy.

 What is Prolonged Labor?

 Prolonged labor is also referred to as “failure to progress.”
 It refers to labor that goes on for about 18 to 24 hours after regular contractions begin.
 For twins, a labor that goes on for 16 hours is considered prolonged.
-New mothers, having their first baby, are expected to be in labor for a longer period of time, so prolonged labor may not be declared until 22 to 24 hours, whereas for second- or third-time mothers may be considered prolonged after 16 to 18 hours.
+Mothers having their first baby are expected to be in labor for a longer period of time, so prolonged labor may not be declared until 22 to 24 hours, whereas for second or third-time mothers labor may be considered prolonged after 16 to 18 hours.

 What Causes Prolonged Labor?

 There are many potential causes for experiencing prolonged labor.
 A baby that is very large may cause labor to take longer because it cannot move through the birth canal.
 A breech position—with the baby’s feet or bottom positioned to emerge first—may also cause prolonged labor.
 Other possible causes are an abnormally small pelvis or birth canal in the mother, weak uterine contractions, a slow-effacing cervix, or even severe anxiety or stress in the mother.

 Treating Prolonged Labor